laclasse-com/allow-multiple-accounts/readme.txt

 Yes.
 You can specify a limit on how many accounts can be created for an email.
 You can also explicitly list the email addresses which are allowed to create multiple accounts (useful for just allowing admins to have multiple accounts).

 == Changelog ==

+= 1.5 =
+* Fixed bug causing 'Too many accounts...' error to be incorrectly triggered
+* For retrieve password request emails, if the account is one associated with multiple accounts, list those account names in the email for informational purposes
+* Added class functions: count_multiple_emails(), get_users_by_email(), has_multiple_emails()
+* Exposed new class functions for external use via globally defined functions: count_multiple_emails(), get_users_by_email(), has_multiple_emails()
+* Changed invocation of plugin's install function to action hooked in constructor rather than in global space
+* Update object's option buffer after saving changed submitted by user
+* Finalized full support for localization
+* Parameterized textdomain name
+* Used _n() instead of deprecated __ngettext()
+* Supported swappable arguments in translatable string
+* Miscellaneous tweaks to update plugin to my current plugin conventions
+* Removed compatibility with versions of WP older than 2.8
+* Noted compatibility with WP2.9.1

 = 1.1 =
 * Added handling for admin creation of users for WP2.8